kapilgupta101292/system-design-tutorial/website/docs/concepts/cdn.md

 - **Need** - Do we need a CDN?, In case our content is not accessed frequently or refreshed too quickly, then CDN might not be of any use.

 - **Cost** - The major CDN providers mentioned in the introduction section have pricing based on the number of requests or the amount of data in/out.
 Hence we should be careful about the cost to prevent massive billings.
-Also, we should

 - **Fallback** - Clients should be coded in such a way that if CDN is not available, they should be able to connect to backend servers for the content.